eli-rosee/F1-Style-Analysis-Capstone-Project/README.md

 # F1-Style-Analysis-Capstone-Project

 ## Overview
-This project develops a visual dashboard that uses clustering algorithms to analyze **Formula 1 telemetry data**.
-Our goal is to categorize "driving styles" and identify optimal racing profiles, making complex analytics accessible to both professionals and fans.
+Formula 1 is one of the most data-driven sports in the world, yet one key factor remains difficult to measure: **the driver**.
+This project aims to determine if there is a certain way of driving the vehicle (or “driving style”) that produces better results.
+In this project, we analyze high-frequency telemetry data to identify and classify different driving styles by aligning laps, normalizing per driver, and clustering lap-level behavior.
+The results are then presented through an interactive web dashboard that allows users to explore and compare driving style patterns across drivers and tracks.

 ## Installing Dependencies
+This project utilizes Python and several Python libraries.
+In the same folder as requirements.txt, run the following command to ensure that all the required libraries are installed:
 ###
     pip install -r requirements.txt

-## Current Functionalities
+## Features
+The project is divided into three main folders, each containing code for a specific stage of the data pipeline.
+- data_ingestion
-- Data Scraping
+  - Data Scraping (from TracingInsights.com)
   - Data Preprocessing
+-data_analysis
   - Normalization
+    - Outlier Detection (IQR)
     - Principal Component Analysis (PCA)
+  - KMeans Clustering
-- Clustering (KMeans, Hierarchical)
+  - Saving Clustering results as JSON files
+-frontend
+  - Web Front End